 #5.
 Reach out for help.

-Although it may feel intimidating at first, opening up to loved ones can help you connect with your emotions.
+Although it may feel intimidating initially, opening up to loved ones can help you connect with your emotions.
 Friends and family members may express similar sentiments, validate your feelings, or offer a shoulder to cry on.

 #6.
 Take care of yourself.

-Taking care of your physical health is as important as taking care of your mental health.
+Taking care of your physical health is as important as your mental health.
 According to the Centers for Disease Control and Prevention (CDC), getting enough sleep, eating a balanced diet, and engaging in regular physical activity can all help you work toward better mental health.

-Many people cry for no reason, and many people have difficulty crying when they are upset, which is completely normal.
+Many people cry for no reason, and many have difficulty crying when upset, which is entirely normal.
 We are all unique, and we all process emotions in different ways.

 While I can cry while reading an emotional book, you might not be able to cry while slicing onions.
 We have different reasons, but that doesn’t mean anything is wrong with us.
-There are emotional and physical reasons why you are unable to cry, and I hope I have helped you understand them.
+There are emotional and physical reasons you cannot cry, and I hope I have helped you understand them.

-If you’re still having difficulty crying or understanding your emotions, talk to your loved ones or a professional.
-Remember that crying is normal and even beneficial.
+Talk to your loved ones or a professional if you’re still having difficulty crying or understanding your emotions.
+Remember that crying is customary and even beneficial.
 Don’t hold back your tears any longer.

 Frequently Asked Questions